EyadAbouKer/HEIC-Photo-Converter/SHARING_GUIDE.md

 Share these simple instructions with your recipients:

 ```
-HEIC to PNG Converter - How to Use
+HEIC Image Converter v2.0 - How to Use

 1. Download HEIC_Converter.exe to your computer
 2. Double-click the file to run it
+3. Choose output format (JPEG is default):
+   - JPEG: Compressed, smaller files (adjust quality slider) [DEFAULT]
+   - PNG: Lossless, larger files (good for images with transparency)
-3. Choose "Convert Folder" or "Convert Selected Files"
+4. Choose "Convert Folder" or "Convert Selected Files"
-4. Select your HEIC images
+5. Select your HEIC images
-5. Done!
-PNG files will be created in the same location
+6. Done!
+Converted files will be created in the same location

 ⚠️ IMPORTANT: Original HEIC files will be deleted after conversion!
 Make sure you have backups if needed.